On the statistical theory of self-gravitating collisionless dark matter flow: Statistical measures from N-body simulation

 Finally, the velocity dispersion tensor $\sigma _{dij}^{2} \left(r\right)$ was found from simulation by computing the average velocity dispersion within a sphere of radius \textit{r} centered around randomly selected particles.
 Figure \ref{fig:14} plots the six components of the velocity dispersion tensor varying with scale \textit{r}, where red color indicates the value is negative.
-The off-diagonal terms are much smaller compared to diagonal terms.
+The off-diagonal terms are negligible.
 Velocity dispersion tensor is isotropic with diagonal terms $\sigma _{d11}^{2} \approx \sigma _{d22}^{2} \approx \sigma _{d33}^{2} $ on all scales.